salsita/prism/docs/getting-started/hello-world.md

 }
 ```

-This Updater function yields two side effects **which are not executed** in the Updater and it also returns mutated Model.
-We said that these side effects are not executed, but how are these side effects useful when they are not executed?
-A good message for you, there's a library for Redux, which is also used in `redux-elm-skeleton`.
-The library is called [redux-side-effects](https://github.com/salsita/redux-side-effects) which is doing exactly what we need, it collects all the yielded values in Updater and executes them "out of order" so that they are executed right after updater mutates the Model.
+This Updater function yields two side effects **which are not executed in the Updater** and also returns the mutated Model.
+We are using the example of logging here, but it is very common in a Redux applications for Reducers to have side effects that call a remote API to retrieve data.

+So how are these side effects useful when we just said that they are not executed?
+The side effects are stored and executed right after the Updater mutates the Model.
+A good way to understand this is to take a look at a library called [redux-side-effects](https://github.com/salsita/redux-side-effects).
+It does exactly what we need, which is to collect all the yielded values in the Updater and execute them "out of order" after the Updater has returned.